desertwitch/treeball/README.md

 ### RATIONALE

-Have you ever tried browsing a large directory with `tree` or `find`, only to drown in endless text?
-Wouldn't it be nice to explore those massive lists as if they were your filesystem - but all packed into a single file?
+Have you ever tried browsing a large directory with `tree` or `find`, only to drown in endless lists?
+Wouldn't it be nice to explore them as if they were your filesystem - but all packed into a single file?

 `treeball` solves this by converting directory trees into `.tar.gz` archives that: